 ADRG MDC by Partition MDC All ADRGs

 diagnosis code 1/1

 4-character category within CDC 2'

-3-character category within CDC 1 61
+3-character category within CDC 1 6.1

 Code Block within CDC 2 7

 Code Section within CDC 3 8

 Code Chapter within CDC 4 9 11' 137

-CDC 5 10 12 14
+CDC 5 10 12 14 ^V

 The process of combining relative cost estimates until an adequate sample is found is done in an iterative way that only brings in sufficient sample to arrive at the threshold.
 For example, if a particular 3-character category within CDC by ADRG combination contains 95 episodes, and the next level of aggregation (Code Block within CDC by ADRG) has 5,000 episodes (including the 95 from the previous level), then of the 4,905 extra episodes (i.e. 5,000 minus 95) only a further five episodes are used to form the combined estimate.
 These five extra episodes are taken to each have a relative cost estimate equal to the geometric mean of the 4,905 episodes.
 The way in which this calculation occurs is detailed as follows.
-For each diagnosis x and ADRG A, Figure 14 specifies 14 levels of aggregation that E(x;A) appears within.
-Specifically, denoting the five levels of diagnosis aggregation containing x (starting at the level of 3-character category within CDC) by $x_1, \dots, x_5$ and the four levels of ADRG aggregation containing A by $A_1(=A), \dots, A_4$ , then the 14 levels of aggregation containing A by $A_1(=A), \dots, A_4$ , then the 14 levels of aggregation containing A by $A_1(=A), \dots, A_4$ , then the 14 levels of aggregation
+For each diagnosis x and ADRG x, Figure 14 specifies 14 levels of aggregation that x (starting at the level of 3-character category within CDC) by x1,...,x5 and the four levels of ADRG aggregation containing x4 by A1 (= x4),...,A4, then the 14 levels of aggregation containing x5 are given in Table 3.

-&lt;sup>12 Note that diagnoses with sex-specific CDC assignment are split throughout this process.
+12 Note that diagnoses with sex-specific CDC assignment are split throughout this process.